svenfahrni/AutoQuiz/docs/index.md

     UpdateLayoutConfig($c4ShapeInRow="2", $c4BoundaryInRow="1")
 ```

-This container diagram breaks down the Quizlet system into its primary executable parts.
+**Explanation:**
 The frontend, built with Vue 3 and Vite, handles user interaction including uploading documents and initiating quiz creation.
 It communicates with a .NET 9 backend, which processes the uploaded files, extracts content using file readers, and communicates with the OpenAI API to generate quiz questions.
-This separation of concerns allows for modular development and independent scaling of components.
-The diagram helps developers and architects understand the responsibilities and interactions of each container.

-## Component Diagram
+### 5.2 Level 2: Component Diagram

 ```mermaid
 graph TD